wordofwarning/wordofwarning.org/current/2022-emergency/index.md

 ---
 # CONFIGURATION
-layout: 2021-emergency
+layout: 2022-emergency
 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Emergency 21" # the name of the artist or company
+artist: "Emergency 22" # the name of the artist or company
-show: "A journey for the curious." # the name of the show
+show: "A day out for the curious." # the name of the show
 artist_size: 1
 show_size: 4
 header_image:
-season: "Emergency 25|9|2021, 12noon-4pm"
+season: "Emergency 1|10|2022"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values